 It is observed that in the sigma bonds between two different atoms, the electron cloud is always closer to the more electronegative of the two atoms participating in the sigma bond.
 Due to this, there is a permanent dipole that arises in the bond and the covalent bond is said to be polarized.

 An illustration describing the polarity of the covalent bonds in a water molecule is provided above.
 The more electronegative atom is said to have a partial negative charge and the less electronegative atom has a partial positive charge in the polar covalent bond.

 Covalent bonds and ionic bonds are types of atomic bonds.
 These bonds are different in their properties and structure.
 The covalent bonds include pairs of electrons by two atoms binding them in a fixed orientation.
 While a bond between two ions is called ionic bonds.

-Covalent bonding occurs between two non-metallic atoms characterized by the sharing of electron pairs between the atoms and other covalent bonds whereas, the ionic bond is formed as a result of electrostatic attraction between the oppositely charged ions.
+Covalent bonding occurs between two non-metallic atoms characterized by the sharing of electron pairs between the atoms and other covalent bonds with electronegativity difference is greater than 2.0 (<2.0).
+In the case of covalent bond formation, polyatomic ions are formed.
+Whereas, the ionic bond is formed as a result of electrostatic attraction between the oppositely charged ions.